 Therm-a-Rest Compressible Pillow Cinch: I’ve seen many friends use this pillow and they say great things!
 The cinch adjustor customizes firmness for each individual’s comfort and the pillow is soft.

-ALPS Mountaineering Apollo Pillow: This is the lightweight option if that’s what you’re looking for.
-It basically will feel like a sleeping pad so it’s not as comfortable in my opinion.
+Sea To Summit Aeros Ultralight Pillow: This is the lightweight option if that’s what you’re looking for.
+It is made with sleeping pad material so it’s not as comfortable.

 WATER BOTTLES/RESERVOIRS:

-Nalgene 32oz Wide Mouth Bottle: I always bring a Nalgene on trips because they are super lightweight!
+Nalgene 32oz Wide Mouth Bottle: I always bring a Nalgene on backpacking trips because they are super lightweight.

 CamelBakCrux Water Reservoir 2L: I also always bring a water reservoir because I can slip it into my backpack and sip water whenever I need it (and not ask friends to grab my water bottle for me all day).
 This is also how I store more water (vs. bringing several Nalgenes).